These healthy foods can reduce your chronic pain – DW – 12/13/2024

 Modern science gives some credence to these old traditions, supporting the ability of healthy food to support a stronger, more robust body.

-A new study shows adopting a healthy diet may reduce the severity of chronic pain.
+A new study suggests adopting a healthy diet may reduce chronic pain .
 The study, published in the journal Nutrition Research, explored associations between body fat, diet, and pain.

 "In our study, higher consumption of core foods — which are your vegetables, fruits, grains, lean meats, dairy and alternatives — was related to less pain, and this was regardless of body weight," said study author Sue Ward, University of South Australia.